ISO 10121-3:2022

 ISO 10121-3 is the first classification system for molecular air filters supplying outdoor air for general ventilation systems.
 It contains comprehensive filter classes for the most common air pollutants in outdoor and indoor air.
 This facilitates the selection of the correct molecular filter, depending on the local air quality.

-Why iso 10121-3?
+Why ISO 10121-3?

 A number of studies have shown that hazardous gases, which are often present in air pollutants, can be associated with numerous negative health effects.